raviu2500/New/README.md

 # Deploy web application in Elastic Bean Stack.Backup added
 # Pre-Requisites
+# Added one more file to the present situation
     Springboot Application
     Install Maven
 # Clone code using below command